FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 # Tags

-The Tags column represents the set of tags assigned to [*Tag Sources*](#glossary:tag-source) that also account for potential provider-defined or user-defined tag evaluations.
+The Tags column represents the set of tags assigned to [*tag sources*](#glossary:tag-source) that also account for potential provider-defined or user-defined tag evaluations.
 Tags are commonly used for scenarios like adding business context to billing data to identify and accurately allocate charges.

 A tag becomes *finalized* when a single value is selected from a set of possible tag values assigned to the tag key.
 When supported by a Provider, this can occur when a tag value is set by provider-defined or user-defined rules.